IM-TECHNO/devops-meta/README.md

 # Devops-Metazord-Dockerize

 This project is currently in development and is only for educational purposes.
-Anyone including students/staffs outside of Metazord can use this as their first DevOps project.
 Happy Coding !

 Warning : This project is still WIP !!!